-Keeping People with Special Needs Safe From Fall Injuries
+Keeping People with Special Needs Safe From Head Injuries from Falls

 Many caregivers and guardians frequently assume that only children with special needs are at risk for falling but the same can be true for adolescent and older adults as a result fall injuries.
-No age group is completely safe from head trauma, and the utilization of dependable safety headgear is of extreme importance for both children and grown-ups, with an emphasis, of course, to those individuals with certain medical conditions, specifically individuals with special needs and those with epilepsy or seizures.
-As a matter of fact, people who suffer from seizures may need to wear a protective helmet when they are participating in physical activities.
+No age group is completely safe from head trauma, and the utilization of dependable safety headgear is of extreme importance for both children and adults, particularly those individuals with certain medical conditions, special needs, balance concerns, epilepsy or seizures.

 There has been extensive research conducted on the impacts of wearing a protective cap to reduce the risk of head injuries originated as a result of a collision.
 In actuality, even a fall from a low elevated surface such as a bed can result in head trauma.

-To determine the best type of helmet, begin by remembering that a good helmet also needs to be adjustable so that it is snug but stay comfortable.
+To determine the best type of helmet, begin by remembering that a good helmet also needs to be adjustable so that it is snug, lightweight, stays put and is very comfortable.
 Regardless of the direction in which the individual falls, the protective helmet should minimize the impact so it is crucial that the headgear stays on securely during the fall.